GChuf/RCWM/README.md

 - option to add the old context menu back in Windows 11
 - robocopy for copying and moving directories (much faster than regular copy)
 - robocopy also works for copying/moving across network shares
+- pasting from clipboard (with robocopy)
+- SCP from/to
 - opening CMD or powershell windows into folders or drives
+- running scripts as Administrator for .ps1 scripts
 - taking ownership of files, or directories with recursion (takeown && icacls)
 - options to boot into Safe Mode
 - option to Reboot to Recovery
-- opening Control Panel
+- opening Control Panel from Desktop
 - running programs with custom priority
 - option to always open cmd as admin
-- making symbolic/hard links
+- creating symbolic/hard links
 - opening "God Mode"
+- rebooting/shutting down in x seconds
 - options to MoveTo / SendTo folder (from Windows 7)
 - signing out from desktop background
 - opening GodMode